 Learn to Bake at a Pie Class

-Take a dessert class from the masters at to learn how to create their delicious apple or key lime pies.
+Take a dessert class from the masters at Bang Bang Pie to learn how to create their delicious apple or key lime pies.
 The admission cost comes with small bites, one slice per person and the skills to go home and wow your loved ones with your newly acquired baking expertise.
-Classes are available monthly so for the February option.
+Classes are available monthly so check the website for the February option.

 Stretch Out at a Couples Yoga Class

-Take a private couples yoga class at where you’ll learn the asana or physical practice of yoga together.
+Take a private couples yoga class at Temple of Kriya Yoga where you’ll learn the asana or physical practice of yoga together.
 These classes are about learning proper alignment while focusing on the breath and celebrating your bodies.
 Advanced and beginner yogis will love this customized couples activity!
 Sign up ahead of time to schedule the private class.

 Dig in at Daisies